rackerlabs/support-how-to/content/how-to/rackspace-auto-scale/rackspace-auto-scale-glossary/index.md

 ### Policy cooldown

 The length of time that must pass before a policy can be executed again.
-The purpose is to allow for a fast scale up and a slow scale down of servers.
+The purpose is to allow for a fast scale-up and a slow-scale down of servers.

 ### Scaling